Judith Hart: Political career

 After joining the Labour Party aged 18, Hart was unsuccessful Labour candidate for Bournemouth West in 1951.
 She stood again in Aberdeen South in 1955 in "The Battle of the Housewives" but lost to Lady Tweedsmuir.
 She was elected as member for Lanark in 1959, winning by 700 votes after she arranged postal votes for displaced miners.
 She held the seat until 1983.
 Thereafter she sat for Clydesdale until 1987.

-She held ministerial office as joint Parliamentary Under-Secretary of State for Scotland from 1964 to 1966, Minister of State, Commonwealth Office (1966–1967), Minister of Social Security (1967–68), Paymaster-General (with a seat in the Cabinet) from 1968 to 1969, and as Minister of Overseas Development from 1969 to 1970, 1974 to 1975 (when she resigned) and 1977 to 1979.
+She held ministerial office as joint Parliamentary Under-Secretary of State for Scotland from 1964 to 1966, Minister of State, Commonwealth Office (1966–1967), Minister of Social Security (1967–68), Paymaster General (with a seat in the Cabinet, and the first female holder) from 1968 to 1969, and as Minister of Overseas Development from 1969 to 1970, 1974 to 1975 (when she resigned; see below) and 1977 to 1979.
 In so doing, she became the fifth woman to have been included in a government cabinet in the history of Britain.
 She was also the first female Paymaster-General in Britain.

 In opposition, Hart was frontbench spokesman on overseas aid from 1970 to 1974 and 1979 to 1980.
 Her views were often controversial and in 1972 she was mailed a bomb over her controversial work with the Labour Party's Southern African Liberation Fund.
 In 1974, when Labour returned to power, Hart was nearly passed over for a ministerial post due to her and her husband's connections to communism.
 Prime Minister Harold Wilson eventually decided to appoint her as Minister of Overseas Development, but she was never again appointed to Cabinet due to security concerns.

 A trained sociologist, Hart frequently spoke and wrote on international development.
-She wrote several books, including Aid and Liberation: A Socialist Study of Aid Politics, which she published in 1973.
-In 1979, Hart developed a plan to redistribute British aid to prioritise the poorest countries, but Wilson disagreed with her approach, as it conflicted with diplomatic and trade priorities.
-He attempted to demote her to a post in the Department for Transport; Hart resigned in protest.
+She wrote several books, including Aid and Liberation: A Socialist Study of Aid Politics, published in 1973.
+Nonetheless, her opposition to British membership of the European Economic Community (EEC), which she believed would have a negative impact on British aid to the third world, ensured that she would be a casualty of Wilson's purge of the "anti-marketeers" following the outcome of the referendum on EEC membership in 1975.
+Although Wilson tried to send her to the Department of Transport, she resigned from all ministerial responsibility in protest.
+Later, following her return as Minister of Overseas Development in 1977, Hart developed a plan to redistribute British aid to prioritise the poorest countries, but it conflicted with diplomatic and trade priorities and was thwarted by the Conservative victory at the 1979 general election.

-She was Co-Chairman of the Women's National Commission (appointed by the government) from 1969 to 1970.
-Within the Labour Party she was a member of the National Executive Committee from 1969 to 1983, serving as Vice-Chairman in 1980–81, and as Chairman in 1981–82.
+She was co-chairman of the Women's National Commission (appointed by the government) from 1969 to 1970.
+Within the Labour Party she was a member of the National Executive Committee from 1969 to 1983, serving as vice-chairman in 1980–81, and as chairman in 1981–82.
 She was appointed a Privy Counsellor in 1967, and appointed a DBE in 1979.

 On 8 February 1988, she was created a life peer, as Baroness Hart of South Lanark, of Lanark in the County of Lanark.